kfitz/presentations.kfitz.info/dlf24.md

 Note: Open access fee waivers are similarly a precarious exception within a larger culture of corporate control of the mechanisms of publishing.
 That exception presumes that you *should* pay to make use of their infrastructure, even if in *your particular case* they might bend the rules.
 Every time we accept a corporate publisher's discount or fee waiver, or make use of a "read and publish" deal, or otherwise use public funds to cover the increasingly ridiculous sums charged in order to circulate the products of research, we help strengthen the argument that it's perfectly normal for corporations to control the flow of knowledge and to profit from doing so.

-## ownership matters

-Note: All of which is to make the faintly obvious point that ownership matters, and especially when it comes to infrastructure.

 ![Screenshot from Mind the Gap](images/mindthegap.png)<small>mindthegap.pubpub.org/pub/gei072ab/release/2</small>

-Note: As the authors of "Mind the Gap" note, the problem with our current OA model is that corporate publishers still largely control the publishing *infrastructure*.
+Note: All of which is to make the faintly obvious point that ownership matters.
+As the authors of "Mind the Gap" note, the problem with our current OA model is that corporate publishers still largely control the publishing *infrastructure*.
 They still own the journals, for instance, and unless the ownership of the journal changes, the infrastructure remains out of our control.
 All that's changed is the means through which we pay to access it.

 ## alternatives

 Note: So what are our alternatives?
 We can and should move our journals to nonprofit publishers, but it's important to note that the distinction between "corporate" and "nonprofit" is a vast oversimplification.
-There are corporations that are actually good actors in scholarly communication space, and there are nonprofits that are really, really not.
+There are corporations that are good actors in scholarly communication space, and there are nonprofits that are really, really not.
 We need to pay more attention not just to business model but to

 ## alignment